scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

 Causal Influence Diagrams
 +++++++++++++++++++++++++

 A *Bayesian network* is a model consisting of a directed acyclic graph (DAG) and a joint distribution that is Markov compatible with that graph :cite:`pearl2009causality`.
 The nodes in the DAG denote random variables and the directed edges represent the associational relationships between them.
 To parameterise the DAG and encode the joint distribution, each random variable, :math:`V`, in the DAG is assigned a conditional probability distribution (CPD), :math:`P(V\vert \textbf{Pa}_V)`, dependent on its set of graphical parents, :math:`\textbf{Pa}_V`.
-Taken together, these CPDs define the *Bayesian Network*'s joint distribution.
+Taken together, these CPDs define the Bayesian network's joint distribution.

 A *causal Bayesian network* is a Bayesian network where the directed edges in the DAG now represent every causal relationship between the Bayesian network's variables.
 This enables the model the ability to answer questions about the effect of causal interventions from outside of the system.